SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OpaqueTypes.rst

     </ **
     </ *

-Encoding this detailed information about how a shape was created into the type system also exposes details that aren't meant to be part of the ASCII art framework's public interface, but leak out because of the nested generic types.
+Exposing this detailed information about how a shape was created in the shape's type also exposes that aren't meant to be part of the ASCII art framework's public interface, but leak out because of the nested generic types.
-You could have made the same shape by joining two triangles and a square, or by directly drawing the trapezoid.
+You could have built up the same shape in a variety of ways, and other code that uses the shape shouldn't have to care about the list of transformations that were involved.
-Wrapper types like ``JoinedShape`` and ``FlippedShape`` shouldn't be visible to users of this library.
+Wrapper types like ``JoinedShape`` and ``FlippedShape`` shouldn't be visible to users of this ASCII art library.
 Those underlying types don't matter to the library's users --- only the fact that joining and flipping a shape returns another ``Shape`` value.
 However,
-you can't use a generic return type to create that kind of abstraction.
+generic type parameters and generic return types can't create that kind of abstraction.
-The code that calls the function gets to determine what concrete types are used to fill in the function's generic parameter types and generic return type, not the code inside the function's implementation.
+The code that calls the function, not the code inside the function's body, determines what concrete types are used to fill in the function's generic parameter types and generic return type.

 .. _OpaqueTypes_Returning: